 During his career, he ranked among the top goaltenders in Division I in both save percentage and goals against average.
 He ranked fourth nationally in GAA in 2003, allowing just 6.91 tallies per game, and was seventh nationally in save percentage in 2005 with a .599 mark.

 McMinn earned his Bachelor’s degree in management with a minor in finance from Providence in 2005.
 He completed his Master’s degree in instructional leadership with a concentration in sport management from Robert Morris in 2014.

-A native of Pittsburgh, Marasti graduated from Robert Morris in 2011 with his Bachelor's degree in education.
+Doyle graduated from Robert Morris in 2018 with a Bachelor's degree in business management.